telefonicaid/iotagent-ul/docs/usermanual.md

 where `<apiKey>` is the API Key assigned to the service and `<deviceId>` is the ID of the device.

-All topis published by the agent (to send a comamnd or to send configuration information) to a device are not prefixed by the protocol, in this case '/ul', just include apikey and deviceid (e.g: `/FF957A98/MydeviceId/cmd` and `/FF957A98/MyDeviceId/configuration/values` ).
+All topics published by the agent (to send a comamnd or to send configuration information) to a device are not prefixed by the protocol, in this case `/ul`, just include apikey and deviceid (e.g: `/FF957A98/MydeviceId/cmd` and `/FF957A98/MyDeviceId/configuration/values` ).

 This transport protocol binding is still under development.